JulesFrancoise/myo-for-max/README.md

 * Cycling'74 Max SDK (> 6.1)
 * Myo SDK (placed in the root directory)
 Then, change paths in the project setting to include the right frameworks and headers.

+### Visual Studio

+See the Visual Studio project and solution in the repository.
+You need to have
+* Cycling'74 Max SDK, currently set to 7.3.3 in the project, and placed two folders up from the repository

+--+-- max-sdk-7.3.3
+  +-- folder ----- myo-for-max

+For a different folder structure you will need to change:
+* the paths to the property sheets in [myo-for-max.vcxproj](myo-for-max.vcxproj) (search for "PropertySheets")
+* the path to the SDK support folder in the SDK file "max-sdk-7.3.3\source\c74support\max-includes\max_extern_common.props", currently set to:

+`<C74SUPPORT>$(ProjectDir)..\..\max-sdk-7.3.3\source\c74support\</C74SUPPORT>`